trustbit/HighlightTempoWorklogs/ReadMe.md

 - **_Dark-Red_:** Worklog has the "ErrorAccount" as account => has to be fixed
 - **_Purple_:** Worklog has "TATTemp" as account => likely has to be changed to something else
 - **_Light-Blue_:** Worklog is likely a "Learning" worklog

+## Bug-Reports

+Any bug/issue/improvement can be reported to armin.schneider@timetoact.at